ucbext/cs900/student-setup.md

   - Select the `Collaborators` section on the left
   - Add the `fsareshwala` user as a collaborator to your repository
 - Bootstrap your repository
-  - Execute the following command in a new terminal
+  - Execute the following command in a new terminal (on Windows, use gitbash)
   - **Note**: make sure to replace `username` in the command with your GitHub username
   ```
   curl https://raw.githubusercontent.com/fsareshwala/cs900/master/tools/bootstrap.sh | bash -s username